wolfgames/phenotypes/storycore_to_journey_with_fun_prompt.md

 6. All text MUST be concise, engaging, and in present tense.
 7. Ensure that all evidence and narrative elements used exist within the provided case data and align with defined **Story Phenotypes**.
 8. There MUST be a clear path of discoveries that leads to the culprit, enriched by understanding character motivations and histories.
+9. Include at least one NARRATIVE_DIALOGUE_SEQUENCE during Phase 4 that reveals character under pressure through tense confrontation with **detailed character reactions, verbal/non-verbal cues, and shifting power dynamics**.
+10. Implement at least one NARRATIVE_CUTSCENE_SEQUENCE in Phase 3 showing a **specific, visually distinct flashback to a pivotal moment** between key characters that fundamentally changes our understanding of their relationship.
+11. The CASE_RESOLUTION MUST include **comprehensive character epilogues** showing both legal outcomes and emotional states, clear moral/ethical implications of the crime and its resolution, and emotional aftermath for all involved parties.
+12. Every character interaction should reveal psychological depth and create emotional investment rather than merely advancing the plot.
+13. **MANDATORY:** Include detailed physical/behavioral manifestations of emotional states (microexpressions, body language, voice modulation) in all dialogue sequences.
+14. **MANDATORY:** Flashbacks must employ distinct visual/tonal treatment (altered color palette, different framing, atmospheric shifts) to create emotional resonance.
+15. **MANDATORY:** Resolution must transcend mere factual closure to create emotional catharsis through reflection on human motivations and moral complexity.

 TECHNICAL GUIDANCE:
 1. ACTION directives should be implementable with basic game logic **and include narrative triggers where appropriate (e.g., `TRIGGER Revelation(RevelationID)`).**